What Adventists Believe About the Trinity

 Peter asked Ananias why he lied to the Holy Spirit and then said, “You have not lied to men but to God.”

-But you may wonder, doesn’t the Bible teach that there’s only one God?
+But doesn’t the Bible teach that there’s only one God?

 Let’s explore this and other seeming contradictions next.

-Does the Trinity contradict the teaching that God is one?
+Does the Trinity contradict the teaching that there is only one God?

-Christians who believe in the Trinity still believe God is one but composed of three fully divine persons.
-The whole Bible supports this belief.
+Christians who believe in the Trinity still believe God is the only God, but composed of three fully divine persons/forms/expressions/roles.
+The whole Bible supports this belief, even if it can’t fully be described in human language.

 While Deuteronomy 6:4 declares that “the Lord our God, the Lord is one,” this is not presented in opposition to the triune God (NKJV).